View on GitHub

 ym2151-log-play-server

-A server and client that receive YM2151 (OPM) register event logs and play them back in real-time.
+A server and client for receiving YM2151 (OPM) register event logs and playing them in real-time.
 Written in Rust.

 Development Status

-Frequent breaking changes occur, especially regarding the client-server protocol and server operating modes.
+Breaking changes occur frequently, especially concerning the client-server protocol and server operation modes.

 Overview

-This project is a program that plays YM2151 (OPM) sound chip register event logs.
-It operates in a server-client mode.
+This project is a program that plays register event logs of the YM2151 (OPM) sound chip.
+It operates in server-client mode.

 Key Features